Malvid/components-lookup/README.md

 ## Parameters

 - `pattern` `{String}` - Files to look for using a glob pattern.
-- `resolvers` `{Object}` - Functions that return an array of paths to tell the potential location of files.
+- `resolvers` `{Array}` - Array of objects with functions that return an array of paths to tell the potential location of files.
 - `opts` `{?Object}` - Options.
 	- `cwd` `{?String}` - Directory in which to look for components.
 Defaults to `process.cwd()`.